nationalarchives/design-system/src/accessibility-statement/index.md

 #### Content that’s not within the scope of the accessibility regulations

-The accessibility regulations apply to all portions of the National Archives Design System website, TNA Frontend Storybook website and TNA Frontend codebase.
+The accessibility regulations apply to all portions of the National Archives Design System website and TNA Frontend Storybook website.

 We do not have any content within these products which we consider to be outside the scope of the accessibility regulations.